jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 The premium economy seat allows for 2 bags of 23 kg each.
 I tried to check in 3 bags of 10 kg each and was rejected, but we did prepare for the scenario.

 As per [US Covid regulations](https://www.cdc.gov/coronavirus/2019-ncov/travelers/testing-international-air-travelers.html), I needed to take a Covid test.
 An ART test works for entry into the United States, and I paid $30 for the test.
 The results of the ART test is produced within less than half an hour.
 PCR tests are more expensive, and the results is usually only produced the next day.
-You are recommended to take a test that is able to print your passport number along with it.
+You are recommended to take a test that can print your passport number along with it.
 The Singapore Airlines website lists [some testing locations](https://www.singaporeair.com/en_UK/sg/travel-info/pdt-pcr-locations/).

 You should [research](https://www.cbp.gov/travel/us-citizens/know-before-you-go/prohibited-and-restricted-items) on what you cannot bring to the US.
 Generally, you cannot bring in food except factory packaged food.
 After staying for a while, this is what I would have liked to bring into the US to use up my luggage allowance - milo powder, curry powder and cereal mix (and other drinks).
 You can buy some of such Asian foods from Ranch 99, but at slightly inflated prices.

 I only brought US$1000 into the US.
 I should have brought in more money to help with the initial deposit and expenses.
-The FX fees is worth paying to help you transition.
+The FX fees are worth paying to help you transition.
 You can estimate the FX fees by comparing the difference between the buy and sell value.
 The exchange in Bishan has a ratio is 2.2%, whereas exchanges in the airport have a ratio of more than 5%.

 ## Housing

-I did not source for housing in the first two locations that I live in.
-I am currently sourcing for my third location with my friend so that it is much closer to the office.
+My friend and I have sourced for the housing that I am currently staying.

 I think Zillow is a good search engine for housing, as it scrapes real estate websites and indexes them on Zillow.
-However, for housing offered by non real estate agents, you probably need to use [craigslist](https://sfbay.craigslist.org/).

 This is what you need to look out for in a house.
 The information posted on or scraped onto Zillow may be incorrect.